ngdevelop-tech/ngx-fancy-logger/projects/ngx-fancy-logger/README.md

 # NgxFancyLogger Documentation

-**ngx-fancy-logger** is a console logger for angular applications.
-It provides various features like log levels, labels, time etc.
+NGX-FANCY-LOGGER is a console logger for angular applications.
+It provides various features like log level labels, log level emoji, time and so on etc.

+It supports Angular v6 and above.

 ## Key Features